rjs-creates/FhottoShoppe/README.md

 # FhottoShoppe
-Photo editing app whiches loades a picture, user can give four different effects and transform the picture
+Photo editing app which loades a picture, user can give four different effects and transform the picture